muntasirfuad/ICT_Fest_Hackathon_Preliminary/bug_report.md

     refund_percent = 0
 ```

-### g.
-Booking creation and cancellation had no concurrency protection
+### 21. Booking creation and cancellation had no concurrency protection
 **Line 104** (creation) and **line 214** (cancellation)

 Nothing stopped two concurrent requests from double-booking the same room or double-cancelling the same booking.
 Added per-room and per-booking locks.